Not so long ago someone asked me what AMOT stood for. The initial go to answer is

 There was no one in our area providing those recording services so, with our vision clear,

 we stepped in to fill that void.
-Never would we have imagined that almost 25 years later
+Never would we have imagined that more than 25 years later

 we would still have the privilege of being able to record, preserve and share our